SACHSTech/ics3u-cpt-processing-tate-chin/README.md

 # Limitations

 Our program places the objects in the same location every time.
 In other words, the location of the objects is not randomly generated.
+In a similar manner, the map is the same each time meaning that the platforms are automatically placed in the same spots every playthrough.